• Website Packages

 • minimal distractions

-A visitor who clicks “Donate” has already decided to take action.
-At that point, the decision is already made.
-The page should support it, not slow it down.
+A visitor who clicks “Donate” has already decided to take action, so you don’t want to slow it down.

 • unclear donation buttons

-Small changes on this page (or the fundraising form) can have a measurable impact.
-Even simplifying the form or removing one extra step can increase completed donations.
+Small changes on this page can have a measurable impact.
+Moving the form higher, simplifying the wording, improving the button text, or removing one unnecessary step can increase completed donations.

 Volunteer Page

-A common campaign website mistake is using vague language like “Get Involved” without explaining what that means.
+A common campaign website mistake is using vague language like “Get involved” without explaining what that means.
+Specific requests work better.

 Use: